joshfire/angela/README.md

 Angela closes everything it can on exit.
 Set the `--keep` option to tell Angela to keep everything alive as long as you do not hit `Ctrl+C`.
 This can be useful to continue browsing afterwards, e.g. to detect other things worth testing.

-Things can get a bit messy from time to time with WebDriver.
-WebDriver servers may crash from time to time in particular.
+Things can get a bit messy from time to time with WebDriver as servers sometimes crash for no apparent reason.
 If Angela reports weird results and refuses to run again, there may be some server still running in the background.
-A few commands that may help detect processes that should not be around:
+A few commands that may help detect processes that should not be around in a Linux based environment:

 ```bash
 ps aux | grep adb